p-durlej/newsys/README.md

 ## Building

-The current version of the operating system was tested to build successfully on both OpenBSD 6.0 and Ubuntu 16.04 LTS.
+The current version of the operating system was tested to build successfully on Ubuntu 17.10.

-Before the system can be compiled from source, you should make sure that you have gmake in your $PATH.
+Before the system can be compiled from source, you should make sure that you have gmake, cc and mkisofs in your $PATH.
 If you intend to run the operating system using the scripts in the "s" directory, provide a qemu command in your search path.
 Symbolic links to appropriate programs will suffice.

+Also, zlib is is needed.
+If the host OS makes a distinction, it should be the development version.

-Also, to compile the GCC toolchain, you must have the mpfr and gmp libraries.
-If the host OS makes a distinction, these should be the development versions.
+Additionally, to compile the GCC toolchain, you must have the mpfr and gmp libraries.
+Again, these should be the development versions.

 The source code should be placed at $HOME/os386/src.
 Other locations may work, but were not tested recently.

+On Ubuntu 17.10, you may install the required packages by running s/inst-host-pkgs as root.

 ### Building everything